TeamFAPS/PSVita-RE-tools/README.md

 This tool can't decompress NPDRM encrypted SELF nor System encrypted SELF.
 That means that you will have to use vDump or any dumping tool to first get a unencrypted SELF.
 Read SELFtoELF documentation for more informations.

-That Hooker Got NIDS – by @dots-tb
----
-A PC tool that hooks specified NIDS automatically.

-* Credits: xerpi for base code used, TheFlow for db.yml parsing

 PSVita-ELF-builder – by @CelesteBlue-dev
 ---
 A PC tool that rebuilds ELF from decrypted modules' segments.
 To be used after using vitaDecrypt or vDump.